larocquedylan/second-brain/Notes/JS-for-React/Closures/ClosureScopeChain.md

     console.log(sum(1)(2)(3)(4)) ; // 11

 The most inner child has access to the globally scope variable a=1.

-We can also store each step in function by naming each step if we want to access them later

     const e = 10;
     function sum(a) {